loganrath/dwap-main/video.md

 ---
-layout: default
+layout: smallheader
 title: Video Instructions
 ---

 We understand that you might need help.
 We are a small group of people who have full time jobs.
 We are prioritizing those who **do not have access to technology** as well as **elderly individuals**.
+We made this video to help.

 This video will walk you through the process.
 You may need to watch it more than once.
 The video will walk you through: